top of page

 Entry Fees

-1. Preregistration of your entries is greatly appreciated and guarantees your space at the show.
-Preregistration ends at midnight on Friday, September 16, 2022.
+1. Preregistration ends at midnight on Friday, September 15, 2023.
 Both entry fees and show forms must be submitted no later than this date.
 Entries for the show will not be accepted after this time.
 No walk in’s.
-All checks are to be made payable to the Aquarium Club of Lancaster County in US funds or shall be paid via PayPal - see convention website for details at www.Keystoneclash.com.
+Entry’s shall be paid for via the websites online payment system at www.Keystoneclash.com.

 3. Entry fees are not refundable.

 4. All entrants will be asked to declare one club as their home club for the purpose of the Club Keystone Challenge Championship.
-You must be a paid member of that club at the time of the show (September 23-25, 2022)
+You must be a paid member of that club at the time of the show (September 22-24, 2023).
+Although membership in an aquarium club is encouraged, it is not a requirement for show participation.

 Show Exhibitor's and Entries Qualifications